kvasdopil/ui-gen/README.md

 ### AI Model Configuration

-The API endpoint uses:
+The UI generation uses:

 - Model: `gemini-2.5-flash`
 - Temperature: `0.5` (balanced creativity/consistency)

-These can be adjusted in `src/app/api/create/route.ts`
+These can be adjusted in `src/lib/ui-generation.ts`

 ## Limitations